-8. The Parties shall seek to provide opportunities for covered procurement to be undertaken through electronic means, including for the publication of procurement information, notices and tender documentation, and for the receipt of tenders.
+- 8. The Parties shall seek to provide opportunities for covered procurement to be undertaken through electronic means, including for the publication of procurement information, notices and tender documentation, and for the receipt of tenders. - 9.
+When conducting covered procurement by electronic means, a procuring entity shall: - (a) ensure that the procurement is conducted using information technology systems and software, including those related to authentication and encryption of information, that are generally available and interoperable with other generally available information technology systems and software; and - (b) establish and maintain mechanisms that ensure the integrity of information provided by suppliers, including requests for participation and tenders.

-- 9. When conducting covered procurement by electronic means, a procuring entity shall: - (a) ensure that the procurement is conducted using information technology systems and software, including those related to authentication and encryption of information, that are generally available and interoperable with other generally available information technology systems and software; and - (b) establish and maintain mechanisms that ensure the integrity of information provided by suppliers, including requests for participation and tenders.
+Publication of Procurement Information

-Article 14.5: Publication of Procurement Information
+1. Each Party shall promptly publish any measure of general application relating to covered procurement, and any change or addition to this information.

-- 1. Each Party shall promptly publish any measure of general application relating to covered procurement, and any change or addition to this information. - 2.
-Each Party shall list in Section I of its Schedule to Annex 14-A the paper or electronic means through which the Party publishes the information described in paragraph 1 and the notices required by Article 14.6, Article 14.8.3 and Article 14.14.3. - 3.
+- 2. Each Party shall list in Section I of its Schedule to Annex 3 the paper or electronic means through which the Party publishes the information described in paragraph 1 and the notices required by Article 6 (Notices of Intended Procurement), Article 8.3 (Qualification of Suppliers) and Article 15.3 (Post-Award Information). - 3.
 Each Party shall, on request, respond to an inquiry relating to the information referred to in paragraph 1.

-Article 14.6: Notices of Intended Procurement
+Notices of Intended Procurement